-As with any debate on modern pieces of technology, the electric bike vs electric scooter one is a heated one.
-Context and personal needs always come first, but the electric scooter is better than the electric bike for many scenarios.
+As with any debate on modern technology, the electric bike vs electric scooter one is a heated one, but in the end, it will come down to context, personal needs, and preferences

 Electric scooter vs electric bike